 - Adult assistance is needed to hand out the buddy tags during the swim check.

 Swim Checks Prior to Camp.
-Units may complete their swim checks locally prior to camp following the Swim Classification Procedures.
-The unit-level swim check must be conducted by one of the following certified people: Aquatics Instructor, BSA; Aquatics Cub Supervisor; BSA Lifeguard; BSA Swimming & Water Rescue; or other lifeguard, swimming instructor, etc. When swim tests are conducted prior to camp, the camp aquatics director shall reserve the authority to review or retest all participants to ensure that standards have been maintained for the safety of everyone.
+Ships may complete their swim checks locally prior to camp following the Swim Classification Procedures.
+The ship-level swim check must be conducted by one of the following certified people: Aquatics Instructor, BSA; Aquatics Cub Supervisor; BSA Lifeguard; BSA Swimming & Water Rescue; or other lifeguard, swimming instructor, etc. When swim tests are conducted prior to camp, the camp aquatics director shall reserve the authority to review or retest all participants to ensure that standards have been maintained for the safety of everyone.

 Swim Classification Procedures Record and Classifications